TerrySimBar/NYC-Crime-Dashboard/README.md

 ### Introduction
 This JavaScript project fetches JSON crime data from flask powered URLs to create an interactive dashboard on a webpage.
 The dashboard allows users to select a NYC borough from a dropdown menu in a Bootstrap navbar to initiate interactivity on a leaflet map and get the crime summary for the selected borough.
 When a borough is selected from the dropdown, the map zooms to the location, a marker pops up with a `CLICK HERE` message, and when the marker is clicked, the crime summary for the borough is displayed.

-Users may also select a law category such as `Felonies` or `Violations` from a button-group in the navbar and the webpage will scroll to the interactive Plotly bar graph that visualizes the summary grouped by borough.
-The `All Crimes` button in the button-group displays the summary for all crimes in NYC for the selected year as an interactive Plotly line graph.
+Users may also select a law category such as `Felonies` or `Violations` from a button-group in the navbar and the webpage will scroll to the interactive Plotly bar graph that visualizes the selection.
+The `All Crimes` button in the button-group displays the interactive Plotly line graph for all crimes in NYC for the selected year.

 Additionally, users may click the `Raw Data` button in the navbar to view the raw data as a JSON file in a new tab.
 See images below:
 <br>